weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 ## Client languages

-Embedded Weaviate is supported for Python and Typescript clients.
+Embedded Weaviate is supported for Python and TypeScript clients.

 ### Python clients